matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 an indicator to determine if the event is expired.
 Instead of letting the SFU inform about the call termination or using the call app ping loop like we propose here.

+---

+The following names for the endpoint are considered

+- Future
+- DelayedEvents
+- RetardedEvents

 ## Security considerations